libcangjie documentation - The CangjieChar structure

 something you will create and manage.

-Nevertheless, if you really want to create a new CangjieChar
+Nevertheless, if you really want to create a new CangjieChar, use the

 -